rmoscoe/odyssey/README.md

 ## Future Development

 Because this is a portfolio project, there are no concrete plans for additional development.
 However, if and when time allows, I might periodically add features or fix bugs.
 Four of my original user stories did not make it into the MVP, and additional ideas might arise over time.
 Examples of features that ***may*** be added over time include
-* The ability to archive adventures.
+- [ ] The ability to archive adventures.
 Only active adventures would appear on the My Adventures page, but archived adventures could still be accessed on a separate archive page.
-* Having the AI generate stats for each encounter.
+- [ ] Having the AI generate stats for each encounter.
 Currently, it generates only descriptions, and it may not be possible for the AI to reliably generate stats for encounters without training a custom model, which is beyond the budget and scope of this project.
 Obstacles include inconsistent game systems, constraining difficulty to the players' experience level/point range, and varying the difficulty level in a generally increasing direction throughout the course of the adventure.
 But if time permits, I would like to at least try to make this happen.
-* AI-generated assets for adventures, such as maps, diagrams, character images, etc.
+- [ ] AI-generated assets for adventures, such as maps, diagrams, character images, etc.
-* Permit users to add custom fields to adventures, scenes, and encounters.
+- [ ] Permit users to add custom fields to adventures, scenes, and encounters.
 This would allow users to customize not only the content, but the format of their adventures.
 The data model and views for custom fields are already built, but the fields themselves have not yet been implemented.
-* The ability to delete a user account.
+- [ ] The ability to delete a user account.
-* The ability to share adventures with other users.
+- [ ] The ability to share adventures with other users.
-* The ability to have the AI generate a single scene or encounter on the fly.
+- [ ] The ability to have the AI generate a single scene or encounter on the fly.
 Cost efficiency is a constraint on this feature.
 The AI would need access to the entire adventure as context, which would make for a large (and thus, expensive) prompt.
-* The incorporation of machine learning to allow users to give the AI feedback on the adventures it generates (e.g., thumbs and/or a limited number of simple statements like "too difficult", "too easy", etc.).
+- [ ] The incorporation of machine learning to allow users to give the AI feedback on the adventures it generates (e.g., thumbs and/or a limited number of simple statements like "too difficult", "too easy", etc.).
-* Continued refinement of the main prompt to improve the reliability and quality of responses and/or the efficiency of the prompt.
+- [x] Continued refinement of the main prompt to improve the reliability and quality of responses and/or the efficiency of the prompt.
-* Additional content on the Home page showing the features of the application and providing some simple instructions.
+- [ ] Additional content on the Home page showing the features of the application and providing some simple instructions.
+- [x] Migrate from PalM2 to Gemini.

 -----